jonahtash/SHIPGUI/help.rst

 ``out_csv: path/to/csv/bar.csv``

 Notes: The inclusion of optional parameters is optional.
 The name of the parameter that appears before the colon does not have to match the name of a parameter in the function definition, however **ORDER MATTERS!!!** Parameters will be passed to the function in the order the appear, NOT BY PARAMETER NAME!!! (<- just want to reiterate that this is important).
+This user interface comes with tools to generate and maintain control files see `Maintaining Control Files`_.

 **You're all set!** Press the run button to run the function selected.